LocalEpi/LEMMA/README.md

 ** LEMMA is in early development and is changing rapidly.
 Please restart RStudio and repeat step 3 once per day. **

+If you get an error something like
+"lazy-load database 'Library/R/3.6/library/LEMMA/R/LEMMA.rdb' is corrupt" restart R and try step 3 again.

 # Running LEMMA
 1) Edit the Excel file ~/Documents/MyFolder/example.xlsx and save under a new name.
 For example, "MyCity.xlsx"
 2) Run the following code.